openflighthpc/docs.openflighthpc.org/partials/flight-solo/creating-clusters/launching-compute-nodes-concertim-cloud-cli.md

     - Where:

         - `flavor` - Is the desired size of the instance
-        - `image` - Is the Flight Solo image imported to Alces Cloud
+        - `image` - Is the Flight Solo image imported to Concertim Cloud
         - `boot-from-volume` - Is the size of the system disk in GB
         - `network` - Is the name or ID of the network created for the cluster
         - `key-name` - Is the name of the SSH key to use